Closely spaced co-rotating helical vortices: Long-wave instability: Validation of the stability analysis: uniform helices

 \section{Validation of the stability analysis: uniform helices}

-We validate our approach against existing results on uniform helical vortices of pitch $H$, radius $R$ and core size $a$.
-A notable difference with respect to \cite{widnall1972stability} is that we require finding a moving reference frame compatible with \eqref{sec2:eq2}.
+We validate our approach against existing results on uniform helical vortices of pitch $H$, radius $R$ and effective core size $a_e$.
+A notable difference with respect to \cite{widnall1972stability} is that {we must specify a reference frame with rotation rate $\Omega_R$ such that \eqref{sec2:eq2} is satisfied}.
 Since the motion of helical vortices is described by constant rotation rate $\Omega$ and axial velocity $U_z$, these vortices are unperturbed by an additional rotation of angular velocity $\Omega^a$ and translation of axial velocity $U_z^a$ provided that is satisfied, where the sign is positive for right-handed helices and {\it vice versa}.
 For this comparison, we consider a rotating frame of reference

 which is commonly used in numerical simulations.